BitcoinQnA/node-guide/_pages/other.md

 #### Ubuntu Node Box (Virtual Machine)

 [Ubuntu Node Box](https://www.youtube.com/watch?v=BIrL1lNsnJQ&list=PLCRbH-IWlcW17JxQ4mdv9DwSMJZlvUOle&index=1) is a video guide by Ketan of [Ministry of Nodes](https://www.ministryofnodes.com.au/).
-In this series, Ketan covers setting up a node in an Ubuntu virtual machine to download and install Bitcoin core, Electrum Server, Lightning, BTCPay Server, JoinMarket, Whirlpool and much more.
+In this series, Ketan covers setting up a node in an Ubuntu virtual machine to download and install Bitcoin Core, Electrum Server, Lightning, BTCPay Server, JoinMarket, Whirlpool and much more.